Point-of-Care Testing (POCT): The Applications, Advantages, and Challenges

 • When assessing the competency of POCT personnel that perform activated clotting time (ACT) testing, which assessment tool is appropriate to use when d...

-• The laboratory supervisor is assisting with competency assessment of the ICU staff who perform testing on the point-of-care instrumentation.
-Before be...
+• The laboratory supervisor assists with the competency assessment of the ICU staff who perform testing on the point-of-care instrumentation.
+Before beg...

 • An employee completed initial training and competency assessment for moderately complex point-of-care testing (POCT) in the emergency department on Ma...

-• A physician's office has recently added a benchtop analyzer utilizing test cartridges for molecular testing of both Covid-19 and influenza.
-The office...
+• True or False: A physician's office has recently added a benchtop analyzer utilizing test cartridges for molecular testing for COVID-19.
+The office sh...

 • References